1. WHAT ARE SIDE EFFECTS OF THE MMR VACCINE?

-The Centers for Disease Control and Prevention (CDC) states that serious allergic reactions to the vaccine occur in about one in a million doses.1 However, other severe side effects include deafness, long-term seizures, coma, lowered consciousness, permanent brain damage, and death.1 While the CDC states that these side effects are rare, the precise numbers are unknown.1 Additionally, the manufacturer’s package insert states, “M-M-R II vaccine has not been evaluated for carcinogenic or mutagenic potential, or potential to impair fertility.”4
+The World Health Organization (WHO) states that serious allergic reactions to the vaccine occur in about 1 in 100,000 doses.4 However, other severe side effects include deafness, long-term seizures, coma, lowered consciousness, permanent brain damage, and death.1 While the Centers for Disease Control and Prevention (CDC) states that these side effects are rare, the precise numbers are unknown.1 Additionally, the manufacturer’s package insert states, “M-M-R II has not been evaluated for carcinogenic or mutagenic potential, or potential to impair fertility.”5

 Methods to measure vaccine risks include surveillance systems, clinical studies, and epidemiological studies.

 The government tracks reported cases of vaccine side effects through the Vaccine Adverse Event Reporting System (VAERS).
-Approximately 40 cases of death and permanent injury from the MMR vaccine are reported to VAERS annually.5 However, VAERS is a passive reporting system—authorities do not actively search for cases and do not actively remind doctors and the public to report cases.
-These limitations can lead to significant underreporting.6 The CDC states, “VAERS receives reports for only a small fraction of actual adverse events.”7 Indeed, as few as 1% of serious side effects from medical products are reported to passive surveillance systems,8 and as few as 1.6% of MMR-related seizures are reported to VAERS.9 In addition, VAERS reports are not proof that a side effect occurred, as the system is not designed to thoroughly investigate all cases.10 As a result, VAERS does not provide an accurate count of MMR vaccine side effects.
+Approximately 40 cases of death and permanent injury from the MMR vaccine are reported to VAERS annually.6 However, VAERS is a passive reporting system—authorities do not actively search for cases and do not actively remind doctors and the public to report cases.
+These limitations can lead to significant underreporting.7 The CDC states, “VAERS receives reports for only a small fraction of actual adverse events.”8 Indeed, as few as 1% of serious side effects from medical products are reported to passive surveillance systems,9 and as few as 1.6% of MMR-related seizures are reported to VAERS.10 In addition, VAERS reports are not proof that a side effect occurred, as the system is not designed to thoroughly investigate all cases.11 As a result, VAERS does not provide an accurate count of MMR vaccine side effects.